black owned business freelance lgbtq graphic web print digital game designer

-My name is Chablis Jasmine, and as a U.S. Navy Veteran, I served six years as a Mass Communication Specialist (MC).
-As an MC I provided public affairs guidance, visual media, video, and photo support to the Navy's USS John C. Stennis (CVN-74), the third fleet of operations, and the Naval Postgraduate School.
-Having completed my service obligation, I plan to acquire the skills necessary to one-day work as one of the leading game studios working with everything from the growing world of Virtual Reality (VR) to Tabletop RPGs.
+My name is Chablis Jasmine, I am a U.S. Navy Veteran, I served six years as a Mass Communication Specialist (MC).
+As an MC, I provided public affairs guidance, visual media, video, and photo support to the Navy's USS John C. Stennis (CVN-74), the third fleet of operations, and the Naval Postgraduate School.
+I have completed my service obligation and plan to acquire the skills necessary to one day work as one of the leading video game studios working with everything from the growing world of Virtual Reality (VR) to Tabletop RPGs.

 A career in gaming was a process of elimination for me.
-I struggled with what I wanted to do with my time once out of the military; I knew I wanted to continue telling stories, how I could do that while being true to myself was a hard question to answer.
+I struggled with what I wanted to do with my time once out of the military.
+I knew I wanted to continue telling stories; however, "could I accomplish that while being true to myself" was a hard question to answer.
 I have loved video games for as long as I can remember, and what more excellent way is there to create a story than the one you can interact with and make your own.

-My ultimate goal is to create a game studio run by women to aide in the diversification and intersectionality of the video game industry.
-I want to build games that are representative of those who play them as well as broaden the scope of whom games reach.
-I will make it my mission to ensure the world understands that girls can code too and that video games, computer science, engineering and the like are NOT just for the boys.
+I am starting on my dream of running a game design studio to aide in the diversification and intersectionality of the video game industry.
+I want to create games that represent those who play them and broaden the scope of who games reach.
+While making sure the world understands that girls can code too and that video games, computer science, engineering, and the like are NOT just for the boys.